JATS4R/JATS4R-Participant-Hub/contributions.md

 ## eLife

+Example from eLife research content.
 The first contrib-group contains the authors, second contains the reviewing editor of the article and the third contains individual menmbers of a group author:

 ```xml
 <contrib-group>